mafgwo/stackedit-plus/README.md

 - Exporting HTML and PDF supports export with theme (2023-02-26)
 - Support for sharing files (2023-04-06)
 - Support ChatGPT assisted writing (2023-04-11)
+- Support for GitLab new version authorization (2023-09-21)

 ## Disadvantages of the original open source version of stackdit:
 - Author no longer maintains;